 - If your OS is set to change with the time of day, the Light theme is used during the day and the Dark theme is used at night.

 The color palette for Light and Dark themes is set on the Visualizations tab (see Visualizations Settings).

 The following user profile settings enable customization of the user experience in the portal:

-- Landing page: Determines which Kentik portal page you'll be taken to upon login.
-Use the radio buttons to chose one of the following:
+This setting determines which Kentik portal page you'll be taken when you first log into the portal.
+Use the radio buttons to choose one of the following:

 - Observation Deck (default): The Observation Deck is a user-configurable high-level view of your organization’s network.